 The science on why grapes are toxic for dogs isn’t conclusive, and the exact substance that causes harm has not been discovered.

 What we do know is that even a small amount of grapes can cause death for some dogs in the form of kidney failure.
 Grapes and raisins have the potential to cause serious harm to your dog and, therefore, should be avoided at all times.

 Grapes and raisins can affect different dogs differently.
-For some dogs, a large amount may not cause any significant harm whereas, for other dogs, a tiny amount can produce an adverse reaction.
-The reason for these different reactions is still not fully known and scientists are currently conducting tests to figure out the full details.
+For some dogs, a large amount may not cause any significant harm, whereas, for other dogs, a tiny amount can produce an adverse reaction.
+The reason for these different reactions is still not fully known and scientists are still conducting tests to figure out the full details.